stdw/cm-sdr/index.md

 to the appropriate offset and used `flashrom` to write the configuration back to the chip.

-To reduce the chance of an error, I created a layout file for `flashrom` so it would only overwrite the configuration rather than the entire contents which is why the modified image is just padded with zeros.
+To avoid rewriting the entire chip, I created a layout file for `flashrom` so it would only overwrite the configuration rather than the entire contents which is why the modified image is just padded with zeros.
 The layout file looks like this: